Under Florida Statute Section 812.133, the crime of “carjacking” requires proof of the following elements of the offense beyond all reasonable doubt:

 Penalties for Carjacking in Florida

-Under Florida Statute Section 812.133(b), if in the course of committing the carjacking the person accused of the crime does NOT carry a firearm, deadly weapon, or other weapon, then the carjacking is charged as a felony of the first degree, punishable by up to thirty (30) years in Florida State Prison as provided in s.
+Under Florida Statute Section 812.133(b), if in the course of committing the carjacking the person accused of the crime does NOT carry a firearm, deadly weapon, or another weapon, then the carjacking is charged as a felony of the first degree, punishable by up to thirty (30) years in Florida State Prison as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

+The penalties are enhanced if the carjacking involved a firearm or deadly weapon.
 Under Florida Statute Section 812.133(2)(a), if in the course of committing the carjacking the offender carried a firearm or other deadly weapon, then the carjacking is a felony of the first degree, punishable by imprisonment for a term of years not exceeding life imprisonment or as provided in s.
 775.082, s.
 775.083, or s.
 775.084.

 As explained in Florida Statute Section 812.133(3)(a), an act is deemed to be “in the course of committing the carjacking” if it occurs in an attempt to commit carjacking or in flight after the attempt or commission.